shokkunrf/wd/README.md

 # wd

-git worktree manager with devcontainer support.
+CLI tool for managing git worktrees with devcontainer support.

 A POSIX sh script that manages repositories with bare clone + git worktree.
 Uses a ghq-like directory layout and automates devcontainer integration.